 Our policies mandate that Suppliers must ensure compliance with the Code of Conduct by sub-contractors, and that sub-contractors must follow the same signed acceptance procedures as the Supplier.

 Kurt Geiger is a member of Sedex (Supplier Ethical Data Exchange) and we continue to work with suppliers to enhance our due diligence and monitoring procedures.
 As well as our suppliers complying with our Supplier Manual, we also require them to become members of Sedex.
-We have been pleased to find that many of our suppliers were already Sedex members and most of those who were not have welcomed joining Sedex.
-We support any supplier locations that are still working on joining Sedex.
+When starting work with new suppliers we have been pleased to find that many are already Sedex members and most of those who were not have welcomed joining Sedex.
 We review suppliers’ audits on Sedex periodically.
 Where we have identified non-compliance, we have raised this with the supplier in question and have been pleased to find that often remedial action has already been taken.

-Kurt Geiger Buying and Design teams continued during the course of the financial year to make regular visits to key own brand suppliers and their factories to deepen our working relationships and enhance the transparency of our supply chain.
+Kurt Geiger Buying and Design teams continued during the course of the financial year to keep in regular touch (albeit virtually) with our key own brand suppliers to continue our close working relationships.

 INTERNAL POLICIES, TRAINING & GOVERNANCE